-In the midst of the Coronavirus pandemic, air travel is more stressful than ever.
-People are traveling either because they have to or because they’re getting great deals on flights.
+As the travel industry begins life post-pandemic, air travel is just as stressful as ever.
+People are traveling either because of pent up demand, or because they’re getting great deals on flights.
 Still, the cost of parking at airports hasn’t gone down.

 Paying high fees for long-term parking can be a key stressor for anyone who gets on a plane.
 But, making sure your car is safe while you’re away doesn’t have to take a bite out of your wallet.
 Here, explore how you can save money on parking at airports.